Trekking in Nepal in December

 Trekking in Nepal during December

 Most people are discouraged from trekking in the Himalayas, the highest mountain chain in the world, during the winter.
 They think trekking in December is crazy, suspecting it to be super cold and snow blankets the whole nation blanketed by snow.
 They could not be more wrong.
 Nepal is of similar latitude as Cairo and Miami, closer to the Equator than the Arctic Circle.
-If you choose to go trekking in the middle hills with altitudes ranging between 1000 meters to 3500 meters, don’t be surprised if the temperatures are in the high teens or even low 20s degrees Celsius than the summer of most Northern European nations.
+So if you go trekking in the middle hills with altitudes ranging between 1000 meters to 3500 meters, don’t be surprised if the temperatures are in the high teens or even low 20s degrees Celsius than the summer of most Northern European nations.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.